 Documentation and Compliance Reporting:

-To ensure your HIPAA cloud governance framework and best practices are operating correctly, you need to maintain detailed documentation of DevOps processes, configurations and infrastructure changes, with a strict change management process in place.
+To make sure your HIPAA cloud governance framework works well, keep detailed records of DevOps processes.
+Document configurations and infrastructure changes.
+Have a strict change management process in place.
 This delivers the accountability and transparency needed to build confidence in your team.

-Regular compliance reporting is also recommended to provide assurance to business stakeholders in legal and compliance teams that development and operations are staying within compliance parameters, and that risk is minimized.
+Regular compliance reporting is recommended.
+It gives assurance to business stakeholders in legal and compliance teams.
+This shows that development and operations are following compliance rules.
+It also helps to minimize risk.

 HIPAA Compliance at Scale with ControlMonkey